IDMNYU/DM-1123-A-VFS-SP18-SEEGERS/projects/dm1123_vfs_self_assessments.md

 #### FINAL SELF ASSESSMENT

-**Send your midterm self assessment as a Slack Direct Message to me.**
+**Send your final self assessment as a PDF in a Slack Direct Message to me.**

 **Of Self**